ossf/scorecard/docs/checks.md

 This configuration is secure, but there is a chance that when a new job is added to the workflow, its job permissions could be left undefined because of human error.

+Though a project's score won't be penalized, the check's details will include warnings for all run-level permissions.
+This compromise makes it clear the maintainer has done what's possible to use those permissions safety, but allows users to identify that the permissions are used.

 The check cannot detect if the "read-only" GitHub permission setting is enabled, as there is no API available.